azat-co/practicalnode/chapter1/chapter1.md

 By default, Node.js uses buffers for streams.
 For more immersive instruction, take a look at `stream-adventure`(<http://npmjs.org/stream-adventure>) and [Stream Handbook](https://github.com/substack/stream-handbook)(<https://github.com/substack/stream-handbook>).

-## Installing Node.js Modules with NPM
+## Installing Node.js Modules with npm

-NPM comes with the Node.js platform and allows for seamless Node.js package management.
+npm comes with the Node.js platform and allows for seamless Node.js package management.
 The way `npm install` works is similar to Git in the way [it traverses the working tree to find a current project](https://npmjs.org/doc/files/npm-folders.html)(<https://npmjs.org/doc/files/npm-folders.html>).
 For starters, keep in mind that we need either the `package.json` file or the `node_modules` folder to install modules locally with `$ npm install name`.
 For example, `$ npm install superagent;` in the program.js write: `var superagent = require('superagent');`.

-The best thing about NPM is that it keeps all the dependencies local, so if module A uses module B v1.3, and module C uses module B v2.0 (with breaking changes compared with v1.3), both A and C will have their own localized copies of different versions of B. This proves to be a more superior strategy than that of Ruby and other platforms that use global installations by default.
+The best thing about npm is that it keeps all the dependencies local, so if module A uses module B v1.3, and module C uses module B v2.0 (with breaking changes compared with v1.3), both A and C will have their own localized copies of different versions of B. This proves to be a more superior strategy than that of Ruby and other platforms that use global installations by default.

 The best practice is *not to include* a `node_modules` folder in the Git repository when the project is a module that is supposed to be used in other applications.
 However, it’s recommended *to include* `node_modules` for deployable applications to prevent breakage caused by unfortunate dependency updates.

-**Note**  The NPM creator likes to call it `npm` ([lowercase](http://npmjs.org/doc/misc/npm-faq.html#Is-it-npm-or-NPM-or-Npm)(<http://npmjs.org/doc/misc/npm-faq.html#Is-it-npm-or-NPM-or-Npm>).
+**Note**  The npm creator likes to call it `npm` ([lowercase](http://npmjs.org/doc/misc/npm-faq.html#Is-it-npm-or-npm-or-Npm)(<http://npmjs.org/doc/misc/npm-faq.html#Is-it-npm-or-npm-or-Npm>).

 ## Taming Callbacks in Node.js